 An experienced Nevada DUI lawyer who is not afraid of the science can often – with the help of expert testimony – show the prosecutor and/or jury how your medical condition produced a falsely high BAC reading.
 And when this happens, the result is often that your DUI charges get reduced or even dismissed.

-To help you understand how a medical condition might lead to an erroneous DUI breath test result, our Reno and Las Vegas DUI defense lawyers discuss the following below:
+To help you understand how a medical condition might lead to an erroneous DUI breath test result, our Las Vegas DUI lawyers discuss the following below:

 - 1. How Nevada DUI breath tests work

 - 2. How medical conditions can cause unreliable Nevada DUI breath testing results